-er cust order to shift from linear campaign management to real-time dynamic agagement, all the teams involved-including marketing, sales, and comer success-should agree on what kind of customer experience you at to create.
-Her e are a few questions to get the discussion started: Whi ch target audiences are the best fit for our products or services?
-Whi ch marketing channels should we use to attract those customers?
-Ond e they've started to engage with your brand: What specific steps do we want customers to take in the awareness stage?
-In the consideration stage?
-For each step, which channels will we use to invite them to take this step?
+n order to shift from linear campaign management to real-time dynamic engagement, all the teams involved-including marketing, sales, and customer success-should agree on what kind of customer experience you want to create.

+Here are a few questions to get the discussion started:

+Which target audiences are the best fit for our products or services?
+Which marketing channels should we use to attract those customers?

+Once they've started to engage with your brand:

+- What specific steps do we want customers to take in the awareness stage?
+In the consideration stage? - For each step, which channels will we use to invite them to take this step?
 What do they need to know or believe in order to take it?
-What's the value to them of taking it? \bigcap How will marketing and sales communicate about those accounts during these early stages?
-Ond e our sales team has qualified an opportunity: \bigcap What specific steps do we want customers to take in the evaluation stage?
-In the purchase stage?
-For each step, which channels will we use to invite them to take this step?
+What's the value to them of taking it? - How will marketing and sales communicate about those accounts during these early stages?

+Once our sales team has qualified an opportunity:

+- What specific steps do we want customers to take in the evaluation stage?
+In the purchase stage? - For each step, which channels will we use to invite them to take this step?
 What do they need to know or believe in order to take it?
-What's the value to them of taking it?
-How will marketing and sales communicate about those accounts during these middle stages?
+What's the value to them of taking it? - How will marketing and sales communicate about those accounts during these middle stages?

-once me, reparenesses our producti What specific steps do we want customers to take in the adoption stage?
-In the advocacy stage?
-For each step, which channels will we use to invite them to take this step?
-What do they need to know or believe in order to take it?
-What's the value to them of taking it?
-How will the customer success team communicate with marketing and sales during these later stages?

-Once they've purchased our product.
+Once they've purchased our product: